joaogui745/Social-Distancing/README.md

 # Social Distancing Devices
-This project aims to reduce viral spread during the COVID pandemic by using distancing devices mainly in crowded and closed spaces.
+This project aims to reduce viral spread during pandemics by using distancing devices mainly in crowded and closed spaces.
 The first variation consists of a stationary device that controls the distance and pace of a queue.
 The other one is a wearable device